btbishop93/jumblebook/DEPLOYMENT.md

 ## CodeMagic CLI Tools

-The deployment process uses CodeMagic CLI tools for iOS code signing and deployment.
+The deployment process uses CodeMagic CLI tools for both iOS and Android deployment.
 These tools provide the following key functionalities:

+### iOS Tools
 1. `keychain initialize`: Sets up a new keychain for secure certificate management
 2. `xcode-project use-profiles`: Configures Xcode project settings with the provided provisioning profiles
 3. `app-store-connect publish`: Handles the upload of IPA files to App Store Connect

+### Android Tools
+1. `android-app-bundle verify`: Verifies the Android App Bundle before upload
+2. `android-app-bundle upload`: Handles the upload of AAB files to Google Play Store

 The tools are automatically installed during the deployment process using pip:
 ```bash